JuliaArrays/StructArrays.jl/docs/src/counterintuitive.md

  [1, 2]
  [1, 2]
  [1, 2]
  [1, 2]
 ```
 Because setting `x[1] .= 1` creates a `Bar` struct first, broadcasted assignment modifies this new materialized struct rather than the StructArray `x`.
 Note, however, that `x[1] = x[1] .= 1` works, since it assigns the modified materialized struct to the first entry of `x`.

-## Mutable struct types
+## Mutability

-Each of these counterintuitive behaviors occur when using StructArrays with mutable elements.
-However, since the component arrays of a StructArray are generally mutable even if its entries are immutable, a StructArray with immutable elements will in many cases behave identically to (but be more efficient than) a StructArray with mutable elements.
-Thus, it is recommended to use immutable structs with StructArray whenever possible.
+The component arrays of a StructArray can be modified in-place mutable even if the `struct` element type of the overall array is immutable.
+A StructArray with immutable elements will in many cases behave identically to (but be more efficient than) a StructArray with mutable elements.